exploringfinance/AWS_RShiny_wAPI/README.md

 ```

+## Connecting to the Postgres Database

+Assuming port 5432 was opened to all IPs, there are still some changes to the Postgres configuration files in order to connect to the database with a tool like DB Visualizer.
+First go to the postgresql.conf file.
+This can be found in /etc/postgresql/12/main (or whichever version is installed instead of 12).
+Change the listen address to '\*' to allow for all connections.
+This can be done by entering 'sudo vi postgresql.conf' and going to CONNECTIONS AND AUTHENTICATION.
+Uncomment the listen_addresses and change localhost to '\*'.
+Save and close the file.

+Next go into pg_hba.conf and enter in 'host  all  all 0.0.0.0/0 md5' under the first line that calls for TYPE DATABADE USER ADDRESS METHOD.
+Once saved you need to restart the database (service postgresql restart) and you can then connect from an outside source with proper login information.

 ## Wrapping up

 Congratulations!
-You have now stood up an AWS Server, created a database, web scraped some data, set up an API, and launched a dashboard.
+You have now stood up an AWS Server, created and connected to a database, web scraped some data, set up an API, and launched a dashboard.
 This is only scratching the surface of the amazing features that can be explored with any of these capabilities.
 Hopefully this gave you a foundation to get started!